molevolworkshop/molevolworkshop.github.io/README.md

 information for these pages.

 Lectures and lab materials are stored in [moledata](https://github.com/molevolworkshop/moledata) but are pulled onto the website files upon deployment.

+### Website data

+Many pages of the website generates content from the information in the `_data` folder.
+Please see the `_data/README.md` for more information on the data files and format.

 ### Home page